Blow Your Head: Diplo Presents Dubstep

-Blow Your Head: Diplo Presents Dubstep is a DJ mix compilation album by American dubstep musician Diplo.
+Blow Your Head: Diplo Presents Dubstep is a DJ mix compilation album by American DJ and music producer Diplo.
 It was released on November 2, 2010 on Diplo's own label Mad Decent in the United States, and the following year as an import in the United Kingdom.
 It features multiple artists performing alongside Diplo, including Rusko, Benga, Zomby, Joker & Ginz, and James Blake, on some of the tracks.

 Critical reception

 Blow Your Head received generally favorable reviews from critics.
 It has a rating of 67 out of 100 on Metacritic, indicating "generally favorable reviews," based on 9 critics' reviews.